eflautt/ga-data-science/lessons/lesson-7/readme.md

 3. If the solver finds a better solution (optimizing toward a metric such as mean squared error), this is the new starting point.
 4. Repeat these steps until the performance is optimized and no "next steps" perform better.
 The size of the steps will shrink over time.

 Gradient Descent is very similar to traversal or dynamic programming, programming concepts that by design work through iteration.
-For example, if you had a bunch of user data about Facebook checkins and wanted to solve for the longest path (number of days) of straight checkins, that would be solved through dynamic programming.
+For example, if you had a bunch of user data about Facebook checkins and wanted to solve for the longest path (total number of days) of continual checkins, that would be solved through dynamic programming.

 #### Stepping away from the data and getting the concept right